Exact post-selection inference, with application to the lasso

-where in the last step, we have divided the components into three categories depending on whether $(A\bc)_j \gtreqless 0$, since this affects the direction of the inequality (or whether we can divide at all).
-Since $\boldeta^T \by$ is the same quantity for all $j$, it must be at least the maximum of the lower bounds and no more than the minimum of the upper bounds, which is precisely the definition of $\V^-(\bz)$ and $\V^+(\bz)$.
-Finally, $b_j - (A\bz)_j \geq 0$ for all $j: (A\bc)_j = 0$ is encoded by $\V^0(\bz) \geq 0$. \end{proof}
+where in the last step, we have divided the components into three categories depending on whether $(A\bc)_j \gtreqless0$, since this affects the direction of the inequality (or whether we can divide at all).
+Since $\boldeta^T \by$ is the same quantity for all $j$, it must be at least the maximum of the lower bounds, which is $\V ^-(\bz)$, and no more than the minimum of the upper bounds, which is $\V ^+(\bz)$. \end{pf}

 Lemma \ref{lem:conditional} tells us that

 Since $\V^+(\bz),\V^-(\bz), \V^0(\bz)$ are independent of $\boldeta^T \by$, they behave as ``fixed'' quantities.
 Thus, $\boldeta^T\by$ is conditionally like a normal random variable, truncated to be between $\V^-(\bz)$ and $\V^+(\bz)$.
 We would like to be able to say